 If you’re looking for a faith-based counseling program, you should first determine what's important to you and what kind of academic experience you’re seeking.
 Not only that, but also how you envision yourself bringing these faith-based values into your practice someday.

 There are many Christian graduate schools for counseling, each with different strengths and unique opportunities.
-Here at Southern, for example, our counseling program offers:
+Here at Southern, for example, our MS in Professional Counseling program offers:

 - Three areas of emphasis: Clinical Mental Health, School Counseling, as well as the Marriage, Couple, and Family sub-specialty